 “Come, go down to the potter’s house, and there I will let you hear my words."
 So I went down to the potter’s house, and there he was working at his wheel.
 Jeremiah 18:2-3

-Park Ridge Community Church has always been blessed by the wide variety of gifts and talents from members of its congregation.
+Park Ridge Community Church has been blessed by the wide variety of generous gifts and artistic talents of the members of the congregation.

 Artwork of Eugene Romeo

-One of PRCC’s members was the highly recognized sculptor Eugene Romeo.
-Working in bronze, marble, iron, and plaster, Mr. Romeo’s work can be seen at the Park Ridge Public Library along with the Board of Trade, Shedd Aquarium, Soldier Field, Civic Opera House, Merchandise Mart, Blackstone Theatre, and the Wrigley Building.
+Mr. Romeo’s work can be seen at the Park Ridge Public Library along with the Board of Trade, Shedd Aquarium, Soldier Field, Civic Opera House, Merchandise Mart, Blackstone Theatre, and the Wrigley Building.
 In the early 1950's he generously created several beautiful works of art for installation during the construction of the current church structure.